Formation and Localization of Four-wing Attractor in Phase space: Nambu Mechanics

-Left hand side is nothing but the Jacobian, and defines the transformation matrix. $H'_1$ and $H'_2$ are the functions of $H_1$ and $H_2$.
-This means the transformation is by a $2\cross2$ matrix in the $H_1$ and $H_2$ space.

-Therefore we have freedom to choose $H_{1}$ \& $H_{2}$ by a suitable choice of transformation matrix, subject to the above condition.

-In other way, we can say that the parent Nambu Hamiltonians obey canonical transformation law, as shown below.
-With the help of this transformation law, we can get several new transformed Nambu surfaces from parent Nambu doublets.
+Here, the left-hand side represents the determinant of the transformation matrix (or Jacobian matrix), while $H'_1$ \& $H'_2$ are functions of $H_1$ \& $H_2$.
+This indicates that the transformation is governed by a $2 \cross 2$ matrix in the $H_1$ and $H_2$ space.
+Consequently, we can transform the Nambu doublet ($H_1, H_2$) by appropriately selecting a transformation matrix, subject to the condition that the determinant of the transformation matrix is equal to one.
+This transformation is called a canonical transformation.
+By applying this transformation law, we can generate a variety of transformed Nambu surfaces from the parent/original Nambu doublet, unlocking new avenues for exploration and understanding in this field.
+Hence, the transformation law of the Nambu doublet ($H_1, H_2$) is given by

-Since the dynamics is unique, all the possible transformed doublets describe the same trajectories in the phase space.
-Therefore, we expect intersection of surfaces corresponding to any pair of doublets remains the same.
-We shall demonstrate this property in the section \ref{sec4}.
+Since the dynamics is unique, all possible transformed doublets represent the same trajectories in phase space.
+As a result, we expect the intersection of surfaces corresponding to any doublet (pair of Hamiltonians) to remain consistent.
+We will demonstrate this property in section \ref{sec4b}.

-Nambu dynamics is said to be a generalized Hamiltonian dynamics that is defined in the extended phase space spanned by n variables ($x_1$, $x_2$, ..., $x_n$) \cite{PhysRevD.7.2405}.
-Taking the Liouville theorem as a guiding principle, Nambu generalized the Hamilton equations of motion to the Nambu equations, which are defined by (n-1) Hamiltonian type of functions, and the Nambu brackets are n-ary generalization of the canonical Poisson bracket.
-For the variable transformation, including the time evolution, to be consistent, the Nambu bracket must satisfy the fundamental identity(FI), a generalization of the Jacobi identity. \cite{sahoo1992nambu}.
-The Nambu bracket structure contains an infinite family of subordinated Nambu structures of lower degree, including the Poisson bracket structure, with certain matching conditions.